teganmaharaj/covid19_risk_prediction/README.md

 To report results in the leaderboard submit a pull request from your repo to the master branch of this repo:
 * Place your row at the appropriate height so that the table is sorted by performance on the first metric (MSE)
-* You must fill all fields in the leaderboard row:..
+* You must fill all fields in the leaderboard row:
-... - Model name (which is a link to your repo)..
+    - Model name (which is a link to your repo)
-... - One-line description of your model..
+    - One-line description of your model
-... - Whether your method employs machine learning (yes/no)..
+    - Whether your method employs machine learning (yes/no)
-... - Metrics (MSE and MRR)..
+    - Metrics (MSE and MRR)
 * Make sure your repo has a brief description of your model in the README.md
 * The repo making the PR should contain all of your code, which must be open-source (not private)
 * Tag @teganmaharaj and @nasimrahaman as reviewers of your PR